jc-datarchitect/axis_portfolio_analytics/README.md

 ## Data Model & Relationships

-The tables are interconnected within Power BI using a strict **Star Schema** architectural pattern.
+The tables are interconnected using a strict **Star Schema** architectural pattern.
 The relationships are designed to optimize filter propagation and prevent analytical ambiguity or circular dependencies:

 * **`dim_projects` to `fact_project_performance`**: One-to-Many (`1:*`) relationship via `project_id`.
 Filters propagate from the project dimensions (typology, materials, GFA) down to performance metrics.
 * **`dim_projects` to `fact_project_hours`**: One-to-Many (`1:*`) relationship via `project_id`.
 Allows analyzing labor allocation and time distribution by building type.